Wilms tumor, also known as nephroblastoma, is a malignant pediatric renal tumor.

-- multilocular cystic renal tumour: appears identical to very cystic Wilms tumour 1
+- multilocular cystic renal tumor: appears identical to very cystic Wilms tumor 1

-- clear cell sarcoma: generally indistinguishable on the bases of imaging, but may show early skeletal metastasis, a site which is unusual for Wilms tumour
+- clear cell sarcoma: generally indistinguishable on the bases of imaging, but may show early skeletal metastasis, a site which is unusual for Wilms tumor

-- renal rhabdoid tumour: generally, it can not be distinguished from Wilms on imaging, but the former has an established association with brain tumours, especially in the posterior fossa
+- renal rhabdoid tumor: generally, it can not be distinguished from Wilms on imaging, but the former has an established association with brain tumors, especially in the posterior fossa

 - renal abscess

-- childhood renal cell cancer (RCC): extremely rare in the paediatric population (outnumbered by Wilms tumours 30:1 8).
-It becomes more common in the second decade of life 10
+- childhood renal cell cancer: extremely rare in the pediatric population (outnumbered by Wilms tumors 30:1 8), it becomes more common in the second decade of life 10

 - 1. Guermazi A. Imaging of kidney cancer.
 Springer Verlag.
 (2006) ISBN:3540211292.
 Read it at Google Books - Find it at Amazon